roppa/wordify/readme.md

 #Wordify

-A set of utilities for authors to get meta data from content.
+A set of utilities for authors to get meta data from content and generally to play with words.

 ##Usage